Eduard Ogay

-Eduard Ogay has been featured in the Kazakhstan's 50 richest and most influential businessmen ratings.

-Eduard Ogay and his children own shares in Karazhyra, one of the largest coal producers in Kazakhstan (named after a major deposit).
+Ogay has been featured in the Kazakhstan's 50 richest and most influential businessmen ratings.
+He and his children own shares in Karazhyra, one of the largest coal producers in Kazakhstan (named after a major deposit).

 He also held a stake in Kazakhaltyn, one of the oldest gold mining companies in the country.

 Biography

-Eduard Ogay was born in Alma-Ata on October 10, 1969.
-A graduate of Kazakh National Agrarian University (with a degree in Economics & Management), he started out as an entrepreneur, became the President of Kazresurs in 1996 and soon the CEO of Petrokaz LLC.
+Ogay was born in Alma-Ata on 10 October 1969.
+A graduate of Kazakh National Agrarian University with a degree in Economics and Management, he started out as an entrepreneur, and became the President of Kazresurs in 1996 and soon the CEO of Petrokaz LLC.

-He joined Kazakhmys in 2001 as CEO, and left the company in 2005 to become a Deputy Akim of the Eastern Kazakhstan Region.
-A year later Eduard Ogay returned to Kazakhmys as the chairman and retained this position until 2022.

-Mr. Ogay sat on the Political Council of Nur Otan.
+He joined Kazakhmys in 2001 as CEO, and left the company in 2005 to become a Deputy Akim of the East Kazakhstan Region.
+A year later, he returned to Kazakhmys as the chairman and retained this position until 2022.
+Ogay sat on the political council of the ruling Nur Otan political party.